cucumber/common/CONTRIBUTING_NEW.md

 `pretty-formatter`), the build will initially fail because it can only pass after the go executables have been uploaded to S3 and made available for download.

-The go module will trigger a new build of dependent module repos after a successful tagged build.
+To work around this limitation, the go module build will trigger a new build of dependent module repos after a successful tagged build.
 This second time the builds should pass and successfully publish packages.

 ## Configuring a module dir for automated releases